If you want to set up a business in the Netherlands, you can apply for a residence permit as an entrepreneur.

 - First-time entrepreneurs with little to no experience in starting a business can apply for the more lenient start-up program.

-- To American, Japanese and Turkish nationals, a different set of rules apply, based on the Friendship Treaties between the Netherlands and these countries
+- To American, Japanese, and Turkish nationals, a distinct set of rules apply, based on the Friendship Treaties between the Netherlands and these countries.

 - If you are a non-EU citizen, but you have spent considerable time in another EU country, you may fall under the requirements for EU long-term residents.